-- You should ensure that the star centered properly in the field of view.
+- You should ensure that the star is centered properly in the field of view.

 - Now, look at the diffraction pattern.
 As with our previous instructions, if it’s out of focus, you need to collimate it.

-- When you’re done, make sure you find the star back into the center of the field of view to check that it’s perfectly centered and symmetrical this time.
+- When you’re done, make sure you find the star back in the center of the field of view to check that it’s perfectly centered and symmetrical this time.

 Other Tools You Could Use To Collimate Your Telescope

 A Cheshire is an eyepiece that you can use to collimate your telescope.
 It’s basically a sight tube that has a hole in the top (through which you look) and a surface that’s tilted to 45 degrees that’s aimed at a hole in the side of the telescope.